Ecumenical council: Infallibility of ecumenical councils

 The doctrine of the infallibility of ecumenical councils states that solemn definitions of ecumenical councils, which concern faith or morals, and to which the whole Church must adhere, are infallible.
 Such decrees are often labeled as 'Canons' and they often have an attached anathema, a penalty of excommunication, against those who refuse to believe the teaching.
 The doctrine does not claim that every aspect of every ecumenical council is dogmatic, but that every aspect of an ecumenical council is free of errors or impeccable.

 Both the Catholic and the Eastern Orthodox churches uphold versions of this doctrine.
 However, the Catholic Church holds that solemn definitions of ecumenical councils meet the conditions of infallibility only when approved by the Pope, while the Eastern Orthodox Church holds that an ecumenical council is itself infallible when pronouncing on a specific matter.

-Protestant churches would generally view ecumenical councils as fallible human institutions that have no more than a derived authority to the extent that they correctly expound Scripture (as most would generally consider occurred with the first four councils in regard to their dogmatic decisions).
+Protestant churches generally view ecumenical councils as fallible human institutions that have no more than a derived authority to the extent that they correctly expound Scripture (as most would generally consider occurred with the first three councils and the Council of Chalcedon in regard to their dogmatic decisions).

 Council documents

-Church councils were, from the beginning, bureaucratic exercises.
+Ecumenical councils were, from the beginning, bureaucratic exercises.
 Written documents were circulated, speeches made and responded to, votes taken, and final documents published and distributed.
-A large part of what is known about the beliefs of heresies comes from the documents quoted in councils in order to be refuted, or indeed only from the deductions based on the refutations.
+A large part of what is known about the beliefs of what was condemned as heresies by the councils comes from the documents the councils quoted in order to present refutations to them, or from deduction based on the refutations alone.

 Most councils dealt not only with doctrinal but also with disciplinary matters, which were decided in canons ("laws").
-Study of the canons of church councils is the foundation of the development of canon law, especially the reconciling of seemingly contradictory canons or the determination of priority between them.
-Canons consist of doctrinal statements and disciplinary measures—most Church councils and local synods dealt with immediate disciplinary concerns as well as major difficulties of doctrine.
+Study of the canons of ecumenical councils is the foundation of the development of canon law, especially the reconciling of or determination of priority between seemingly contradictory canons.
+Canons consist of doctrinal statements and disciplinary measures—most ecumenical councils and local synods dealt with immediate disciplinary concerns as well as major difficulties of doctrine.
 Eastern Orthodoxy typically views the purely doctrinal canons as dogmatic and applicable to the entire church at all times, while the disciplinary canons apply to a particular time and place and may or may not be applicable in other situations.